-What makes this banana bread great?
-It's a simple, one-bowl recipe made with half whole what flour, giving us a moist bread with lots of flavor.
+What makes this recipe great?
+It's a simple, one-bowl recipe made with oats, yogurt, and half whole wheat flour, giving us a delicious, healthy-ish bread with lots of flavor.

 [This post contains affiliate links.
 I may make a commission for purchases made through links on this post.
 As an Amazon Associate, I earn from qualifying purchases.]